Mitchell Schwartz: College career

 In 2011, Schwartz started all 13 games at left tackle.
 It was the fourth consecutive season in which he started each of Cal's games.
 He headed an offensive line that blocked for 1,322-yard rushing tailback Isi Sofele, who rushed for the sixth-highest total in Cal history.
 He helped the team average 28.3 points and 401.5 yards per game.

 Schwartz was a first-team All-Pac-10 preseason choice of Athlon, Phil Steele (who named him the nation's # 24 draft-eligible tackle), and Sporting News, a Lindy's second-team preseason All-Pac-10 pick (whom they listed as one of Cal's "Players to Watch"), and a third-team preseason All-American by GoDaddy.com and Sporting News.
 He was a second-team midseason All-Pac-12 selection of Steele.
 He received Cal's Brick Muller Award as its Most Valuable Offensive Lineman for the third straight season, and received a Cort Majors Captains Award on offense.
 He was on the watch lists for the Outland Trophy and the Lombardi Award.
 He was voted first-team All-Pac-12, and was a first-team All-Pac-12 selection of ESPN Pac-12 Blog and Phil Steele, as well as a second-team pick of College Sports Madness and Yahoo!
 Sports.

-In his California career, Schwartz started all 51 games possible from 2008–11, at either left tackle (35 starts) or right tackle (16 starts), falling 1 start short of Syd'Quan Thompson's school record of 52, and missing only one snap—when he had to come out because his shoelace snapped, and he had to have it replaced.
+In his California career, Schwartz started all 51 games possible from 2008 to 2011, at either left tackle (35 starts) or right tackle (16 starts), falling 1 start short of Syd'Quan Thompson's school record of 52, and missing only one snap—when he had to come out because his shoelace snapped, and he had to have it replaced.
 At the 2012 Senior Bowl, he started at right tackle for the winning North team, and had what was viewed as an impressive showing.

 Professional career

-NFL combine
+Pre-draft

 Schwartz took part in the 2012 NFL Combine.
 He completed 23 reps of 225 pounds in the bench press, and had times of 5.38 in the 40-yard dash, 7.86 in the 3-cone drill, and 4.87 in the 20-yard shuttle.
 He had a vertical jump of 26.5", and a broad jump of 7' 5".
 He has a 33.5-inch arm length, an 81 5/8-inch wingspan, 10-inch hands, and wears size 18 shoes.
 Due to his shoe size, in college one of his nicknames was "Bigfoot" (he was also known as "Big Show", because he bears a facial and physical resemblance to the giant WWE pro wrestler Big Show).

 He scored a 35 on the Wonderlic test at the combine.
 A score of 20–21 is considered average.